Russian rouble stronger at market opening

 For Russian treasury bonds see

-Russia in graphics: link.reuters.com/dun63s (Reporting by Alexander Winning, editing by Jason Bush)
+Russia in graphics: link.reuters.com/dun63s (Reporting by Alexander Winning and Lidia Kelly; Writing by Lidia Kelly, editing by Jason Bush)